vcsala/xit-extended/README.md

 - XIT: Shuffle Checkbox State - Shuffle all selected checkboxes.
 This will shift the checkbox state to `' ' -> '@' -> 'x' -> '~'`.
 - XIT: Remove Completed and Obsolete - delete all obsolete and completed items.
 - XIT: Sort - sort tasks in each group by their due date (ascending) and priority (descending).
+- XIT: Increase priority - increase the priority of the selected tasks.
+- XIT: Decrease priority - decrease the priority of the selected tasks (if possible).

+## Context menu

+All commands, excpet the XIT: Suggest command, is available in the editor context menu (right click on the document with the mouse).

 ## Shortcuts